Song of Norway: Stage production

 Song of Norway was originally developed and presented in Los Angeles by Edwin Lester's Los Angeles Civic Light Opera in 1944, with essentially the same cast as seen later on Broadway.
 It was also performed in San Francisco.
 The show opened at the Imperial Theatre in New York on August 21, 1944, and ran for 860 performances.
 Charles K. Freeman directed while George Balanchine was responsible for the choreography.
 The sets, costumes, and lighting design was by Lemuel Ayers. while Lawrence Brooks starred as Edvard Grieg.
 The original Broadway cast featured Irra Petina as a fictional opera singer Louisa Giovanni and Kent Edwards as Elnar.
 The show featured dances, both ballet and Norwegian folk dances, performed by the Ballet Russe de Monte-Carlo.
 Maria Tallchief, one of the featured dancers, married Balanchine during the run of the show.
+Ballet dancer James Starbuck portrayed the roles of Freddy and Tito in the Broadway production.

 It ran in London for 526 performances at the Palace Theatre, the first Broadway show to cross the Atlantic after the end of the Second World War.